On topological descriptors for graph products: Experiments

 \textbf{Expressivity.} For two input graphs $G$ and $H$, we use graph products to decide isomorphism as follows. \looseness=-1 \begin{enumerate}[noitemsep,topsep=0pt,left=8pt] \item Compute the persistence diagrams for $G \Box G$ and $G \Box H$.
 If the diagrams differ, we conclude that $G$ and $H$ are \emph{not isomorphic}.
 Otherwise, proceed to Step~2. \item Compute the persistence diagrams for $G \Box G$ and $H \Box H$.
 If these diagrams differ, we again conclude that $G$ and $H$ are \emph{not isomorphic}.
 If they are identical, the test is deemed inconclusive --- i.e., $G$ and $H$ are considered isomorphic by this test. \end{enumerate}

-Following this strategy, we compare our method (GProd) against PH (with vertex and edge filtrations) and RePHINE \cite{immonen2023going}, considering four filtration functions: degree, betweenness centrality, closeness centrality, and Forman–Ricci (FR) curvature.
-For RePHINE, we employ FR curvature as the edge filtration and evaluate the results under different node filtrations.
+Following this strategy, we compare our method (GProd) against standard PH (with vertex and edge filtrations), considering three filtration functions: edge closeness centrality, Jaccard index, and square clustering coefficients.
+Details regarding these functions are given in \autoref{app:details}.

 \autoref{tab:brec-results} presents accuracy results.
-GProd achieves the best overall performance, followed by RePHINE.
-Remarkably, GProd successuflly distinguishes all pairs of graphs, including those from the challenging Distance Regular (DR) and strongly regular (STR) datasets, where the other descriptors fail to differentiate any pair.
-To the best of our knowledge, this is the first approach to achieve such a result.
-Overall, these findings underscore the effectiveness of leveraging (persistent) topological information of graph products to distinguish non-isomorphic graphs.
+Overall, computing topological descriptors on graph products outperforms the standard approach (i.e., applying PH to the original graphs), although the two methods perform identically on several datasets.
+Even without introducing virtual nodes (see Corollary \ref{cor::general_PH_more_expressive}), the standard approach does not achieve higher accuracy in any of these experiments.

-\textbf{Runtime.} For the vertex-level product filtration, we evaluated three algorithms: (i) our proposed method (Theorem~\ref{thm::vertex_PH_prod}); (ii) a naive computation on the full graph product using the union-find PH implementation described in Algorithm 1 of \cite{immonen2023going}; and (iii) a naive computation using the persistent homology routines from the \texttt{gudhi} library \cite{gudhi:urm}.
-Similarly, for the edge-level product filtration, we compared three counterparts: our method (Theorem~\ref{thm::betti_number_prod}), a union-find PH implementation on the graph product, and the \texttt{gudhi}-based approach.
+\textbf{Runtime.} For the vertex-level product filtration, we consider three algorithms: (i) our proposed method (Theorem~\ref{thm::vertex_PH_prod}); (ii) a naive computation on the full graph product using the union-find PH implementation described in Algorithm 1 of \cite{immonen2023going}; and (iii) a naive computation using the persistent homology routines from the \texttt{gudhi} library \cite{gudhi:urm}.
+Similarly, for the edge-level product filtration, we compare three counterparts: our method (Theorem~\ref{thm::betti_number_prod}), a union-find PH implementation on the graph product, and the \texttt{gudhi}-based approach.
 We provide implementation details in \autoref{app:details}.

-We evaluated all algorithms using BREC datasets.
-For each pair of graphs $G$ and $H$, we apply degree filtration and compute the persistence diagrams of $G \Box H$. \autoref{fig:runtime-results} reports the average runtime (in seconds, taken over 10 trials) each algorithm took to go over the entire dataset.
-Notably, as the graph sizes increase, Theorems~\ref{thm::vertex_PH_prod} and \ref{thm::betti_number_prod} significantly outperform the union-find and \texttt{gudhi} implementations. \looseness=-1
+We evaluate all algorithms using BREC datasets.
+For each pair of graphs $G$ and $H$, we apply vertex/edge-level filtrations and compute the persistence diagrams of $G \Box H$. \autoref{fig:runtime-results} reports the average runtime (in seconds, taken over 10 trials) each algorithm took to go over the entire dataset.
+Notably, as the graph sizes increase, Theorems~\ref{thm::vertex_PH_prod} and \ref{thm::betti_number_prod} significantly outperform the other two methods. \looseness=-1